View Frankie Pierce's Obituary on GadsdenTimes.com and share memories

 In 1938, Frankie graduated from Etowah High School while working part time for her brother, Roy Minton, in his grocery store.
 Not having money to go to nursing school, she worked full time at Conn Ribbon Mill in Attalla.
 After marriage, she traveled by train for 3 days to join her Army Air Corps husband in Bakersfield, CA. In 1952, while working as head cashier at Safeway, the grocery store collapsed around her during a severe aftershock (M5.8) from the strongest earthquake to strike California since the 1906 San Francisco quake.
 After returning to her hometown, she managed the Top Value Stamp Store in Gadsden.
 Later in life, she worked at Parisians in Vestavia.

-Devoted daughter Nila Pierce Swann and husband Jack W. Swann, as well as devoted nephew Larry Brackett and his wife Mary survive Frankie.
-Former spouse Fred Pierce and son Brian Pierce of Bakersfield, CA, predeceased Frankie.
-She has 3 grandchildren, 9 great-grandchildren, and 2 great-great-grandchildren.
+Frankie is survived by her devoted daughter, Nila Pierce Swann and her husband Jack W. Swann; as well as her devoted nephew, Larry Brackett and his wife Mary.
+Frankie was predeceased by son, Brian Pierce; and her former spouse, Fred Pierce of Bakersfield, CA. She has 3 grandchildren; 9 great-grandchildren; and 2 great-great-grandchildren.
 Frankie has many loving nieces and nephews.
 First cousins include the Leath and Locklear families of Fort Payne, AL, and the Minton family of Gadsden and Attalla, AL.

 She cherished her close relationship with her son-in-law's parents, Jack and Mary Lanier Swann of Talladega.
 She will be joining them in the Swann family plot at Marseilles Cemetery in West Point, GA.